Top Gifts for First-Time Home Buyers

-It's likely that your first-time homebuyer owns neither a spice rack nor quality spices—because who could do serious cooking in that tiny apartment kitchen?
-Now, though, those folks can get serious, and a collection of spices can jump-start culinary projects.
+Now that your first-time homebuyer owns a house, they can get more serious about cooking, and a collection of spices can jump-start culinary projects.
 These types of spices may cost a little more, but the difference in the taste and smell is dramatic.

 You don't have to fly to Granada to find fresh, high-grade herbs and spices, but it's rare to find them in a supermarket.
 Along with local gourmet stores, there may be retail outlets or specialists such as Penzeys within driving distance, or you may need to shop online.
-And yes, the rack is a good idea, because—contrary to popular belief—spices should never be stored above the stove.
+A spice rack is also a good idea because—contrary to popular belief—spices should never be stored above the stove.

 BBQ Grill or Tools

-Whether using a small Hibachi on a balcony or firing up a super-duper gas grill on the back patio, many first-time homebuyers can't wait to host an outdoor barbecue.
-A sparkly new BBQ or grill sets, complete with tongs, forks, spatulas, and oven mitts, is always welcome for these folks.
-If you want to splurge (and they have the room), consider a stand-alone coal grill.
+Whether using a small hibachi grill on a balcony or firing up a super-duper gas grill on the back patio, many first-time homebuyers can't wait to host an outdoor barbecue.
+A sparkly new BBQ or grill sets, complete with tongs, forks, spatulas, and oven mitts, is always a welcoming gift.
+If they have the room and you want to splurge, consider a stand-alone coal grill.
 Tie a bow on top and remember to include a bag of charcoal.

 Cookbooks and Cooking Apps

-Becoming a homeowner often unleashes one's inner domestic animal.
-So what better way to feed the beast than with a cookbook—or two or three?
-For those learning the basics (how long do I roast that Thanksgiving turkey?), consider time-honored beginner's tomes like "The Joy of Cooking," "The New York Times Cookbook," or Mark Bittman's "How to Cook Everything."
+Becoming a homeowner often unleashes one's inner domestic animal, and cookbooks are a valuable tool to accompany this feeling.
+For those learning the basics—like how long to roast the Thanksgiving turkey—consider time-honored beginner's tomes like "The Joy of Cooking," "The New York Times Cookbook," or Mark Bittman's "How to Cook Everything."